sachinym/Github-Advanced-Security/Module2-SecretScanning.md

 ## Task 2: Turn on push protection and try pushing a new secret (GitHub token) in a repository

+In this task, you will enable push protection to prevent secrets from being committed to a repository and test its effectiveness.
+Begin by verifying if push protection is already enabled in the repository; if not, enable it in the repository settings.
+Generate a new PAT to use as a test secret for push protection.
+Modify the repository code to include the new PAT and attempt to commit the changes.
+Observe how push protection detects the secret and blocks the commit.
+Discuss how push protection behaves in different scenarios, including the handling of bypasses.

 1. Go to the **`ghas-bootcamp-javascript`** repository and enable push protection.
 Go to **Settings** -> **Code security and analysis** -> scroll down to **Push protection** and click **Enable**.

    ![Picture1](./images/pushprotection.png)